 - A Backpack.
 Forget the roll along!
 Not only does this quickly become a lot to tow around, but it also makes you a target to be taken advantage of.
 Nothing says “I’m not from here” like a huge, heavy suitcase.
 You’ll be able to move faster with a backpack and prevent congestion when you conquer the many flights of stairs at the train station.
 You got this!

 - Snacks.
 Food here can get expensive!
 Consider packing small snacks to save money and shop at local grocery stores for a quick bite.
-The fruit stands in Brooklyn were amazing and surprisingly affordable!
+The fruit stands in Brooklyn are amazing and surprisingly affordable!
 I also like to keep an assortment of Kind Bars in my backpack for a cheap go-to.

 - Empty Water Bottle.
 The thirst is real!
 All this walking will leave you parched, so rather than dropping $6 on some exotic drink you’ve never heard of, stop by any Starbucks and fill er’ up!
 It’s free, triple filtered, and saves on plastic waste.
 If you’re feeling artsy- get the exotic drink while you’re there and your cup/bottle will land you a 10 cent discount.
 It’s minuscule, but it builds.
 If you’re not feeling coffee, New York’s tap is among some of the cleanest city water available.